Overview of Nervous System Disorders in Children

 Older children may also report persistent or severe headaches, loss of feeling or tingling, or visual changes

-The symptoms of a nervous system disorder may resemble other conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of a nervous system disorder may look like other health conditions.
+Make sure your child sees his or her healthcare provider for a diagnosis.

-Doctors who treat nervous system disorders may have to spend a lot of time working with your child before making a diagnosis of the specific condition.
-Many times, this involves performing numerous tests to eliminate other conditions, so that a proper diagnosis can be made.
+Healthcare providers who treat nervous system disorders may have to spend a lot of time working with your child before making a diagnosis of the specific condition.
+Many times, this means your child will need tests to rule out other conditions so the correct diagnosis can be made.

 Rehabilitation for neurological disorders

 The branch of medicine that manages nervous system disorders is called neurology.
-The medical doctors who treat nervous system disorders are called neurologists.
+The medical providers who treat nervous system disorders are called neurologists.

-The branch of medicine that provides surgical intervention for nervous system disorders is called neurosurgery or neurological surgery.
+The branch of medicine that provides surgery for nervous system disorders is called neurosurgery or neurological surgery.
 Surgeons who operate as a treatment team for nervous system disorders are called neurological surgeons or neurosurgeons.

-The branch of medicine that provides rehabilitative care for patients with nervous system disorders is called physical medicine and rehabilitation.
-Doctors who work with patients in the rehabilitation process are called physiatrists.
+The branch of medicine that gives rehabilitative care for children with nervous system disorders is called physical medicine and rehabilitation.
+Healthcare providers who work with children in the rehabilitation process are called physiatrists.